Let’s introduce ourselves! I’d love to know more about you ᥫ᭡.

 You get the monthly roundup +

-• a monthly dispatch (a more intimate offering): book recommendations, what I’m reading (essays, articles, news), musings, and a behind-the-scenes look at my creative and personal practices.
+• a monthly dispatch (a more intimate offering): musings, book recommendations, what I’m reading (essays, articles, news), what I’m loving, and exclusive behind-the-scenes.

 • a virtual swag bag